 Fundamentals of commercial HVACR systems used to condition buildings and their occupants and equipment.
 An introduction to control system operation and control system types is covered.
 Career opportunities and the scope of the building automation industry are also covered.
-3 Credits (3 Lecture - 0 Lab)
+3 Credits (3 Lecture)

 Direct Digital Control of HVACR Equipment

 Study of application-specific controllers as well as general-purpose digital controllers.
 The course also includes material on digital/analog input and output types.
 Course work includes the installation and set-up of the controllers for single zone, variable air volume (VAV), and unitary systems.
 Topics also include digital control system architecture and the fundamentals of control theory as they apply to digital HVACR control.
 DDC cycles of operation and control sequences and documentation are also covered.
 4 Credits (3 Lecture - 3 Lab) Prerequisite(s): BBT209.

 Paid internship with a company, association, or institution with direct involvement in HVACR controls and automation design, layout, installation, or troubleshooting.
 Internships must be approved by BBT faculty prior to the start of the internship.
 An internship guide provides more information.
 1 Credit (0 Lecture - 5 Internship) Prerequisite(s): BBT304 and BBT344.

 Basics of commercial HVAC control theory as it applies to electric, pneumatic and electronic controls systems.
 Students study control sequences, system drawings and specifications.
 A section on troubleshooting is also included.
 4 Credits (3 Lecture - 3 Lab) Prerequisite(s): BBT209.